surge-synthesizer/surge/README.md

 sudo apt install build-essential libcairo-dev libxkbcommon-x11-dev libxkbcommon-dev libxcb-cursor-dev libxcb-keysyms1-dev libxcb-util-dev libxrandr-dev libxinerama-dev libxcursor-dev libasound2-dev libjack-jackd2-dev
 ```

-*You can find more info about Surge on Linux and other Unix-like distros in* [this document](doc/Linux-and-other-Unix-like-distributions.md).
+*You can find more info about Surge XT on Linux and other Unix-like distros in* [this document](doc/Linux-and-other-Unix-like-distributions.md).

 # Continuous Integration